Edimentals: The Art of Edible Ornamentals. A One-Day Course Culminating with an Evening Meal at Local Inn. | 8th October 2026.

 • How edimentals support pollinators, beneficial insects and garden resilience

-Hosted by Neil Crump (Founder of Asterion & Co.) at The Old Vicarage, Leigh-on-Mendip — a beautifully reimagined 16th-century home with three acres of gardens, including a kitchen garden, productive edimental borders, and ornamental plantings.
+Hosted by Neil Crump, Founder of Asterion & Co., at The Old Vicarage, Leigh-on-Mendip, a former farmhouse with three acres of gardens, including a kitchen garden, productive borders of edimentals, and ornamental plantings.
 Guests will enjoy a garden lunch and refreshments throughout the day.

-As the course draws to a close, guests are welcome either to head home for a break or to stay for a short garden demonstration on creating hydrocols and how edimental flavour develops through distillation to produce a non-alcoholic distillate, led by Asterion & Co.’s head gardener.
+As the course draws to a close, guests are welcome either to head home for a break or to stay for a short garden demonstration on creating hydrosols and how edimental flavour develops through distillation to create a non-alcoholic distillate, led by Asterion & Co.’s head gardener.

 Then the real treat begins, with a 6:30 pm supper at the local inn — an unforgettable culinary celebration of edimentals that shows off their full potential.